 1. Other variables could also be used such as country social spending (% of the total that a country spends on health, education, pensions, and subsidies for the poorest).
 Population: growth rate, density; sustainability, such as deforestation, pollution, trends in the use of "clean" energy as% of energy from hydroelectric vs. thermoelectric with diesel).
 Something about women (gender violence, or female schooling, because in Africa there are still countries where women do not go to school, or only to primary school).
 Energy consumption KW per inhabitant, cost of energy KW vs income per capita.
 Criminality: Homicides per 100,000 inhabitants.
 Weekly hours of work, child labor, to the extent that information is available

 a.
-We took the ten variable chosen and concerting with seven experts's minimum in distinct areas of knowledge we entered to do a percentage distribution that he indicate the relative importance out of every variable (each examiner in shape independent distributes the 100 % of the whole, in ten variables).
+We took the ten variables chosen and concerting with seven experts' minimum in distinct areas of knowledge we entered to do a percentage distribution that he indicates the relative importance out of every variable (each examiner in shape independent distributes the 100 % of the whole, in ten variables).

 c.
-We formed the womb with chosen countries and moral values out of every an one belonging to variables.
+We formed the womb with chosen countries and moral values out of everyone belonging to variables.

 d.
 We distributed proportionally, the spotted number out of every variable according to the range of variation (maximum index and minimum).

 e.
-We proceed to adding up each country's points and to order them to arrange for the scale, which can structure itself worldwide.
+We proceed to add up each country's points and to order them to arrange for the scale, which can structure itself worldwide.

 Level individual or guild businessmen preselect the countries that they want to qualify with the object of taking decisions as concerns the globalization of economy and enter to arrange for the indicated quantification in order that his decision is made easy.